ThePhD/ThePhD/README.md

 # Business Inquiries

 If you need something more than that, feel free to reach out to Shepherd's Oasis!
-You can find us in various places, such as:
+You can find them in various places, such as:

 - [The Website](https://soasis.org)
 - [LinkedIn](https://www.linkedin.com/company/shepherdsoasis/)